ncatlab/nlab-content/pages/2667.md

 The composition of these functors corresponds to a strange monoidal structure on $\oplus_n\mathbb{Z}[S_n]$-mod, given by plethysm:
 $$M\boxtimes N=\mathrm{Ind}_{S_n\wr S_m}^{S_{mn}} M\wr N.$$

 The Schur functors described above are those corresponding to irreducible modules over $\mathbb{Q}$.

+_Todd_: To be related to composition of analytic functors a la Joyal species...
+We also have material on plethysm, Tall-Wraith monoid, etc. to be linked to.

 # (Tentative) High-level description of Schur functors #